ponga2112/websec-ctf-for-n00bs/README.md

 * This application is written heavily with ES6.
 That means lots of const/let, arrow functions, async/await promises, modules and the like.
 I suggest you read up on it: <https://webapplog.com/es6/>
 * app.js is a Main Application.
 It should not be edited really except for line 5 to toggle DEVMODE on or off
 * If you are just developing the CTF, your main (and perhaps, only) focus will be the .js files in /view/pages/ctf/
-* ...

 ## License
-* Licensed under MIT; see license.txt for details.
+* MIT License; see license.txt for details.